luke-c-newell/Final_Project/README.md

 ----------------------------------------------------------------------------------

 ## Overview of the Machine Learning Analysis
-This model will attempt to answer the following questions regarding CoVID pandemic:
+This model will attempt to answer the following questions regarding the CoVID pandemic:
 - Based on available data, how many cases can a country expect to see over the next given time period?
 - Based on available data, how many fatalities can a country expect to see over the next given time period?
 - Bonus: How have the creation of vaccines affected the number of cases/fatalities in the United States?